Frosty the Snowman (TV special): Streaming

-DreamWorks Animation made the entire special available for free through its YouTube channel Mini Moments from 2017 to 2023.
+DreamWorks Animation special available for free through its YouTube channel Mini Moments from 2017 to 2023.

-CBS's rights to the program did not include streaming rights, forcing the network to black out the special on all streaming platforms, including its own Paramount+ and feeds provided to cable and satellite alternatives such as YouTube TV and Hulu + Live TV.
+CBS's rights to the program did not include streaming rights, forcing the network to black out the special on all streaming platforms, including Paramount+ and feeds provided to cable and satellite alternatives such as YouTube TV and Hulu + Live TV.

 Reception

 The special received positive reviews, albeit more modest than most of its contemporary specials.
 Clarke Williamson's 1970 survey of Christmas specials aired that year ranked Frosty as having a "fair" reception, which other than a 1960s compilation of The Ed Sullivan Show performances was the lowest ranking of any special on the survey.
 On review aggregator website Rotten Tomatoes, the special received an approval rating of 73% based on 15 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads: "Frosty the Snowman is a jolly, happy sing-along that will delight children with its crisp animation and affable title character, who makes an indelible impression with his corncob pipe, button nose, and eyes made out of coal."